 The EPFL Laboratory of Intelligent Systems (lis.epfl.ch) and the EPFL Soft Transducers Laboratory (lmts.epfl.ch) invites applications for a postdoctoral fellowship on instrumented soft robotic grippers.
 The goal is the development of a versatile compliant gripper including distributed sensing and localized variable stiffness for intelligent manipulation of deformable objects.
-Areas of interest include (but are not limited to) variable stiffness materials, biodegradable and biocompatible materials, shape transition materials, bio-hybrid materials, and programmable materials.
-These robotic materials will be integrated and validated in a range of robotic systems developed in the lab, including soft manipulators, morphing drones, edible robots, tensegrity robots, and wearable robots.
+Areas of interest include, but are not limited to, stretchable sensors, biosensors, variable stiffness materials, biocompatible materials, phase transition and programmable materials, and machine learning.
 The position is available immediately and will stay open until a suitable candidate is found.
-In addition to research, the successful candidate will have the opportunity to supervise graduate students and participate in teaching and fundraising activities.
+In addition to research, the successful candidate will have the opportunity to help supervise graduate students and participate in teaching and fundraising activities.
 Work location will be both Neuchatel and Lausanne.
 The project is funded by the European Commission and includes partners in both academia and industry.

 Applicants should send an email to both Herbert.Shea@epfl.ch and Dario.Floreano@epfl.ch with a CV, cover letter, names and contacts of three reference persons, and full publication list.
 The position is available immediately and will remain open until a suitable candidate is found.
 Selected applicants will be contacted within 2 weeks for an interview.